Big Eli Wheel No. 17

 Erected 1989 by The Save the Wheel Commission and the Illinois State Historical Society.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 20, 2012, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 480 times since then and 3 times this year.
+It was originally submitted on July 20, 2012, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 523 times since then and 22 times this year.
 Photos: 1, 2. submitted on July 20, 2012, by Bill Pfingsten of Bel Air, Maryland.